philfrei/AudioCue/README.md

 GUI sliders.
 The *BattleField* and *FrogPond* show techniques for building rich soundscapes from a minimum of resources, by taking advantage of the volume, pitch, and pan parameters to make a single cue provide the illusion of many individual entities.
+The *AudioCueListener*, which broadcasts events such as starting, looping or stopping, is also demonstrated.

 These demo programs can be downloaded and run via the following jar files:
 * [SlidersTest.jar](http://adonax.com/AudioCue/sliderstest.jar) showing real-time controls, alongside a Clip for comparison